HOW DOES THE ARCHITECTURE PROGRAM AT UT AUSTIN COMPARE WITH OTHER SCHOOLS?

 HOW DO I APPLY AS A FRESHMAN APPLICANT?

-The UT Austin Office of Admissions administers freshman admission for the School of Architecture.
+The UT Austin Office of Admissions processes applications for freshman admission for the SOA.
 To be considered for admission, you must list architecture or interior design as your first-choice major.
 We do not review applications in which interior design or architecture is the second-choice major.

 WHAT IS REQUIRED FOR THE APPLICATION?